 In the Email content, you can get rid of

 [lists_to_confirm] if you do not wish to reveal your list’s name.
 Also, just like the Unsubscribe part, the plugin directs the users to a post with the confirmation message, not a page.
 So, check out the preview, and if you don’t like it, edit it or create another page (not post).

 4. Send With…

 Fill in Reply-to name & email.
-Then enter a Bounce Email, which can be the same email you use to send your newsletters from, or another one.
-A bounce email is an email that never arrives in the recipient’s inbox and it’s sent back to the sender with an error message.
+Then enter a Bounce Email, which can be the same email you use to send your newsletters from or another one.
+A bounced email is an email that never arrives in the recipient’s inbox and it’s sent back to the sender with an error message.